-NewSTEPs partners with state newborn screening programs, partner organizations and federal agencies to provide a central location for SCID resources.
+NewSTEPs partners with state newborn screening programs, partner organizations, and federal agencies to provide a central location for SCID resources.
 If you have additional resources that you would like included, please contact Ruthanne Sheller.

 SCID Compass

 By the end of 2018, all 53 NBS programs within the United States and associated territories offered SCID universal newborn screening.
-APHL continues to support these NBS programs through a partnership, known as SCID Compass, with the Immune Deficiency Foundation (IDF), a patient advocacy group, and RTI International, a nonprofit resaerch institute.
+APHL continues to support these NBS programs through a partnership, known as SCID Compass, with the Immune Deficiency Foundation (IDF), a patient advocacy group, and RTI International, a nonprofit research institute.
 SCID Compass seeks to improve outcomes for infants with SCID by enhancing access to and use of educational resources, providing linkages to critical services for patients and families, and developing protocols and mechanisms for long-term follow-up for infants identified with SCID through newborn screening.
-More information can be found here
+More information can be found

 SCID Quarterly Webinar